ultrafunkamsterdam/toraio/README.md

 ▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒
 ▓▒▓▒▓▒▓▒▓▒▓▒▓▒▓▒▓▒▓▒▓▒▓▒▓▒▓▒▓▒▓▒▓▒▓▒▓▒▓▒▓▒▓▒▓▒▓▒

-Aiotor - a pool of proxies, shifting on each request
+toraio - a pool of proxies, shifting on each request
 ======================

 What?
 ----
-using aiotor you can easily create a small pool of tor proxies so you can take advantage of having multiple circuits at your disposal and multiple ip addresses, while running just 1 process.
+using toraio you can easily create a small pool of tor proxies so you can take advantage of having multiple circuits at your disposal and multiple ip addresses, while running just 1 process.
 It also brings a ClientSession, which